-Park Authority in advance of applications for individual buildings being considered.

-- 4.59 New Farm Buildings: Planning Policy Wales, Edition 910, December November 2016-2018 paragraph 5.6.6 7.6.5 advises that local planning authorities should adopt a constructive approach towards agricultural development proposals, especially those which are designed to meet the needs of changing farming practices or are necessary to achieve compliance with new environmental, hygiene or welfare legislation.
+- 4.56 Where planning permission for holiday accommodation is granted this will be subject to conditions and/or a legal agreement to restrict the occupation of the building to holiday use preventing all year round occupancy by the same occupant. - 4.57 The presence of a species protected under European or United Kingdom legislation is a material consideration in the planning process.
+Developers considering submitting a planning application must, at the early stages of the process, consider whether there are likely to be any habitats or species present on or near the site that could be affected by the development.
+Supplementary Planning Guidance will be prepared to assist. - 4.58 Applications for conversion should contain all details of physical alterations necessary for the determination of the proposal.
+It may be necessary for the Authority to request a structural survey.
+For conversion to residential use a structural survey will be a requirement.
+Where the reuse of a complex of buildings is proposed the National Park Authority will expect an overall scheme for the site to be submitted and agreed by the National Park Authority in advance of applications for individual buildings being considered. - 4.59 New Farm Buildings: Planning Policy Wales, Edition 9, November 2016 paragraph 7.6.5 advises that local planning authorities should adopt a constructive approach towards agricultural development proposals, especially those which are designed to meet the needs of changing farming practices or are necessary to achieve compliance with new environmental, hygiene or welfare legislation.
 This policy concerns proposals for new farm buildings must be clearly linked to a working agricultural unit which means agricultural land occupied as a unit for the purposes of agriculture including any dwelling or other building on that land which is occupied for the purposes of farming the land by the person who occupies the unit or any dwelling on that land occupied by a farm worker.
-Supplementary Planning Guidance on new farm buildings has-will be prepared. - 4.60 Agricultural Land: Planning Policy Wales Edition 9-10 November 2016 December 2018 starting Pparagraph 4.10.1 3.54 sets out national planning policy on the protection of agricultural land when considering development proposals.
+Supplementary Planning Guidance on new farm buildings has will be prepared. - 4.60 Agricultural Land: Planning Policy Wales Edition 9 November 2016 Paragraph 4.10.1 sets out national planning policy on the protection of agricultural land when considering development proposals.